What is a mattress topper?

 Mattress topper types

 Mattress toppers come in various materials, such as memory foam, latex, goose down and wool.
-Each type of mattress topper will have its unique properties and feel different to sleep on.
+Each type of mattress topper will have unique properties and feel different to sleep on.

 Memory foam